Nazokat95/pdsnd_github/README.md

 Post your Work on Github

 ### Description
-In this project, you'll be simulating a realistic workflow to refactor your previous BikeShare project using Git.
+In this project, I'll be simulating a realistic workflow to refactor my previous BikeShare project using Git.

 ### Files used
 The following file contains necessary commands used to do tasks: